akinanop/mvl-solver/README.md

 [![Build Status](https://travis-ci.org/akinanop/mvl-solver.svg?branch=master)](https://travis-ci.org/akinanop/mvl-solver) [![Coverage Status](https://coveralls.io/repos/github/akinanop/mvl-solver/badge.svg?branch=master)](https://coveralls.io/github/akinanop/mvl-solver?branch=master)

 To learn what is a finite satisfiability problem, go to the [wiki page](https://github.com/akinanop/mvl-solver/wiki).
-For a concise description of the progress of the project, have a look at this [conference poster](https://github.com/akinanop/mvl-solver/blob/master/literature/Conference%20Poster.pdf).
+For a concise description of the progress of the project, have a look at this [conference poster](https://github.com/akinanop/mvl-solver/blob/master/literature/Conference%20Poster.pdf); for a more detailed description see [ESSLLI Proceedings] (http://www2.sfs.uni-tuebingen.de/esslli-stus-2016/esslli-stus-2016-proceedings.pdf), pp.99-111.
 If you want to try out the solver, download the current folder and follow the instructions below.
 Click [here](https://github.com/akinanop/mvl-solver/wiki/Benchmarks) to see some problems you could solve.

 *This project supported by the Austrian Science Fund (FWF): I836-N23.*